 In addition to the cost table for each individual layer, the PBQP formulation allows a second cost to be specified for edges.
 In our simple example, an additional cost matrix can be associated with each edge in the graph.
 The cost matrix for an edge represents the costs associated with all pairs of selections for the two nodes connected by the edge.

 Figure \ref{fig:pbqp-with-edges} shows a cost table for the edge that transitions from \texttt{conv1} and \texttt{conv2}.
 For example, if primitive $A$ is selected for \texttt{conv1} and $A$ is also selected for \texttt{conv2}, then the edge cost of transitioning between \texttt{conv1} and \texttt{conv2} is zero.
-This zero cost is the result of using the same data format for both \texttt{conv1} and \texttt{conv2}.
-In contrast, in this example we assume that primitives $A$, $B$ and $C$ operate on different data formats, and there is therefore a data format transformation cost which arises when we transition between different primitives in connected layers.
+This zero cost is the result of using the same data layout for both \texttt{conv1} and \texttt{conv2}.
+In contrast, in this example we assume that primitives $A$, $B$ and $C$ operate on different data layouts, and there is therefore a data layout transformation cost which arises when we transition between different primitives in connected layers.